Description of random level sets by polynomial chaos expansions: Intrusive formulation

 \subsection{Relationship between the conservative and capacity form}

-We remark that the presented wellposedness results hold only local in time around states, where the assumptions of Theorem~\ref{TheoremHyp} are fulfilled, i.e.~the matrix~$ \P\big( \widehat{ \, \lVert \u \rVert \, } \big)$ is strictly positive definite.
-According to~\cite[Th.~2]{Sonday2011} and \cite[Th.~2.1]{H3}, this holds provided that all realizations
+We remark that the presented hyperbolicity results hold only local in time around states, where the assumptions of Theorem~\ref{TheoremHyp} are fulfilled, i.e.~the matrix~$ \P\big( \widehat{ \, \lVert \u \rVert \, } \big)$ is strictly positive definite.
+According to~\cite[Th.~2]{Sonday2011} and \cite[Th.~2.1]{H3}, this holds provided that realizations

-are strictly positive.
+are almost surely strictly positive.
 Hence, there is a degeneracy of the Jacobian for a vanishing solution~$\widehat{\u}\rightarrow (0,\ldots,0)^\T$.
-This is an expected property that is also observed for the deterministic case~\eqref{DeterministicJacobian}.
+This is an expected property that is also observed in the deterministic case~\eqref{DeterministicJacobian}.
 Furthermore, Theorem~\ref{TheoremHyp} only guarantees that the Jacobian~$\JC (\widehat{\u})$ in the capacity form has real eigenvalues and a complete set of eigenvectors, since it is similar to a symmetric matrix.
 Hyperbolicity of the conservative form is not guaranteed, because the matrix~$ \A(\widehat{\u},\v) $ is not necessarily symmetric and the square root may not exist.
-If the velocity is deterministic, i.e.~$v(\x)>0$, we have~$\v(\x)=v(\x)\UNIT$ and hence, the matrix
+If the velocity is deterministic and positive, i.e.~$v(\x)>0$, we have~$\v(\x)=v(\x)\UNIT$.
+Then, the matrix

 is symmetric and positive definite.
 In general however, the Jacobian~$\J (\widehat{\u},\v)$ may have complex eigenvalues.
+An example is given in the appendix.
 Then, the capacity form has to be considered.

 Note that this form naturally occurs e.g.~in the derivation of conservation laws if the flux of a quantity is defined in terms of a quantity that is \emph{not} conserved~\cite[Sec.~2.4, Sec.~6.16]{Leveque}.
 We consider an arbitrary spatial domain~$C$, where the matrix~$\P\big(\v(\x)\big)$ is invertible.
-Then, the integral forms to the two-dimensional level-set equations read as follows: \\
+Then, the integral forms to the two-dimensional level set equations read as follows: \\

 \textbf{Conservative form} $\displaystyle

 $

 \textbf{Capacity form} $\displaystyle